Even Warlock Deck List Guide (Rastakhan's Rumble February 2019)

 7. Even Warlock Variations and Card Swaps

 It goes without saying that both copies of Mountain Giant are necessary for the deck.
-The other 2 Epics, Skulking Geist and Mossy Horror, are both tech cards which are easily replaceable.
-Dread Infernal is a strong on-curve replacement for these cards which increases the power level of Bloodreaver Gul'dan, while copies of Demonic Project and Spirit Bomb could also replaces these tech cards based on the speed of the current meta.
+The other Epic, Skulking Geist, is a tech card that can easily be replaced.
+Dread Infernal is a strong on-curve replacement which increases the power level of Bloodreaver Gul'dan, while copies of Demonic Project and Spirit Bomb could also replaces these tech cards based on the speed of the current meta.

 7.3.
 Flex Slots